railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_planning.rst

 functional areas are linked from one to the other

-The menus themselves hint at several helpful implementation suggestions, for example, the sub-menus of :menuselection:`Administration --> Configuration` are useful for the configuration of the software.
+The menus themselves hint at several helpful implementation suggestions, for example, the sub-menus of :menuselection:`Settings --> Technical` are useful for the configuration of the software.
 New functions such as the :guilabel:`Module Recorder` enable you to significantly accelerate the configuration of data.